Deafness in the Democratic Republic of the Congo: Human rights

 People with disabilities in the DRC are often subject to discrimination, neglect, and abandonment.
 In the United Nations Treaty Body Database has a number of ratified treaties with the DRC, including the Convention on the Rights of Persons with Disabilities (CRPD).
 The DRC's Ministry for Social Affairs, Humanitarian Action and National Solidarity agreed to the Convention and its Optional Protocol, which allows the convention to regularly examine the DRC on its tendencies and treatment if disabled people, on September 30, 2015.
 Adopted in December 2006, the convention is intended to advocate for the lives of disabled people, recognize accessibility and intersectionality within those communities, and in Article 2 of their Declaration, defending the right to communication and language via signing.
 The Committee on the Rights of Persons with Disabilities (CRPD) from the United Nations Joint Human Rights Office (UNJHRO) is also an involved organization in the DRC.
 Their involvement was established in 2008 with the main office located in Kinshasa and 11 other smaller offices placed throughout the country, and their "spotlight populations" include women and young people.

 On December 3, 2011, the government of the DRC banned SMS text messaging as a response to protests from the recent presidential election results, in which Joseph Kabila won and his opponent, Étienne Tshisekedi rejected the result.
 The ban was created to control communication in hopes of limiting the organization of protests, especially violent ones.
 Before the ban, deaf people would receive text message alerts whenever violent protests occurred near them.
 Because of this deaf communities were more subject to danger.
-Many other people condemned the ban and were was affected as well.
+Many other people condemned the ban and were affected as well.
 Reporters Without Borders, an international NGO that protects the right to free speech in media, sent a letter of appeal to lift the ban to Adolphe Lumanu Mulenda Bwana N'Sefu, the Deputy Prime Minister and Minister of Interior and Security, claiming that the ban was unconstitutional.
 This would relate to Article 23 of the DRC's Constitution, which guarantees the right to freedom of expression.
 The ban was lifted after three weeks after much backlash by human rights organizations.

 There is an independent film made by University of Siena Italian graduate, Antonio Spanò, called Inner Me.
-The film highlights the experiences of 4 deaf women, Immaculée, Jemima, Sylvie and Stuka, specifically in Butembo, North Kivu.
-These 4 women share information about their lives and experience within their community, and how being deaf isolates causes others to often isolate them.
+The film highlights the experiences of four deaf women, Immaculée, Jemima, Sylvie and Stuka, specifically in Butembo, North Kivu.
+These four women share information about their lives and experience within their community, and how being deaf isolates causes others to often isolate them.